When Does Child Support End in Wisconsin?

 What Happens if I Fail to Pay All of My Support Payments by the Time My Child Reaches 18?

 This query was discussed in Griffin v.
 Reeve, 141 Wis.2d 669, 416 N.W.2d 612 (1987).
 In Griffin, the father did not want to pay any more support because his child surpassed 18.
 However, the court did not allow this.
-While the court may not modify or terminate the support order after the child reaches majority, the force of the order does not expire until the parent complies.
-A parent's failure to pay child support after the child reaches majority is a continuing disobedience of a court order.
+While the court may not modify or terminate the support order after the child reaches the age of majority, the force of the order does not expire until the parent complies.
+A parent's failure to pay child support after the child reaches majority is continuing disobedience of a court order.